Packaging: Environmental considerations

 For elements that cannot be reused or recycled, incineration and placement in a sanitary landfill are undertaken.
 Certain US states regulate packages for toxic contents, which have the potential to contaminate emissions and ash from incineration and leachate from landfill.
 Packages should not be littered.

 Development of sustainable packaging is an area of considerable interest to standards organizations, governments, consumers, packagers, and retailers.

-Sustainability is the fastest-growing driver for packaging development, particularly for packaging manufacturers who work with the world's leading brands, as their CSR (Corporate Social Responsibility) targets often exceed those of the EU Directive.
+An EU Directive, and corporate social responsibility efforts, have increased interest in sustainable packaging.